SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 [RAP save sequence](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_save_seq_glosry.htm):
 - The RAP save sequence is triggered by a `COMMIT ENTITIES` statement.
 In natively supported RAP scenarios, such as an SAP Fiori application using OData, the `COMMIT ENTITIES` call is implicitly and automatically performed by the RAP runtime engine.
 - RAP saver methods are called in the RAP saver class, which inherits from the base class `CL_ABAP_BEHAVIOR_SAVER`.
-- Is divided into the [RAP early save phase](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenearly_rap_save_phase_glosry.htm) (ensures that the RAP BO instances in the transactional buffer - all RAP BOs in the current RAP LUW are involved - are in a consistent state so that they can be saved to the database) and the [RAP late save phase](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlate_rap_save_phase_glosry.htm) (to finally save data from the transactional buffer to the database).
+- Is divided into the [RAP early save phase](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenearly_rap_save_phase_glosry.htm) (ensures that the RAP BO instances in the transactional buffer - all RAP BOs in the current RAP transaction are involved - are in a consistent state so that they can be saved to the database) and the [RAP late save phase](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlate_rap_save_phase_glosry.htm) (to finally save data from the transactional buffer to the database).

 (Optional:) Saver methods called in the RAP early save phase:
 1. [`finalize`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_finalize.htm): For final calculations and data changes before saving.
 In managed scenarios, determinations specified with `ON SAVE` are called when reaching this method.